 Did you know that eating more fruits and vegetables can actually help to loosen your muscles and improve your muscle pliability?
-As a Body Coach, some of the best muscle tissue I have felt was in clients who were committed to plant-based eating in some capacity.
+Some of the best muscle tissue I have felt as a physical therapist was in people who were committed to plant-based eating in some capacity.

 INFLAMMATION & NUTRITION

 The reason for that is inflammation.
 Inflammation is the name of the game when it comes to muscle recovery.
 Inflammation levels in your body will ultimately predict how your body will feel.
 Following a tough workout, practice or game, it is believed that inflammation build-up occurs as a result of cell debris and waste bi-product from micro-tears in the muscles.
 The immune system cleans up the inflammation and debris, and then signals the brain to begin the muscle rebuilding process.

 When there is excess inflammation in the body from poor diet and other lifestyle habits, the immune system has more work to do in addition to repairing the skeletal muscles after a workout.
 Thus, the repair process is compromised, which can lead to prolonged muscle tightness and pain because the muscles are never fully recovered.
 Some other habits outside of your diet that can increase inflammation levels are increased stress, poor sleep, and lack of exercise.